hackclub/hackclub/workshops/pcb_level_2/README.md

 Double click the shape and set it up like the image above.
 - Not Locked
-- Not Filled Shape
+- Not Filled
 - Line width: 0.6mm
 - Line Style: Solid
 - Layer: Edge.Cuts

 ### Components

 > Note: Many of the choices in this section will depend upon your outline.
-Feel free to ask for help in [#onboard-help](https://k.malhotra.cc/todo.link).
+Feel free to ask for help in [#onboard-help](https://hackclub.slack.com/archives/C0593MG26TT).

 ![](17.a.png)
 ![](16.png)